 What flavors are available?

-MEND Orthopedic is available in citrus and in unflavored.
-The unflavored version is NSF Sport certified so that it may be taken by professional athletes and therefore is a little bit more expensive.
+MEND Orthopedic is available in citrus flavor.
+The NSF Sport certified may be taken by professional athletes and therefore is a little bit more expensive.
 They are the same product, however, and may be taken interchangeably.

 Is MEND safe to be taken before surgery?